 What are we doing about it?
 Dorset County Council works with partners to ensure that all young people are aware of all post 16 opportunities available and supports and encourages them to use this knowledge when making decisions.
-As a major employer, it is also a contributor to the governments Apprenticeship Levy which aims to increase opportunities for apprenticeships and provides opportunities for apprenticeships across the range of DCC functions.
-These include higher level apprenticeships that enable a career to be developed within mainstream professions.
+As a major employer, it is also a contributor to the governments Apprenticeship Levy which aims to increase opportunities for apprenticeships and it uses this to provide opportunities for apprenticeships across the range of DCC functions.